Updated 2023 with latest pricing

 Titan X-2* (discontinued), Powerline PPR1000, Northern Lights Crossbox

-is compatible with the Titan X-2 racks (thanks TJ!).
+with the discontinued Titan X-2 rack (thanks TJ!).

 2×2 Tubing, 1″ Pegs

 Powerline PPR200X / PPR500, Best Fitness BFPR100, Valor BD-7 / BD-33, Rep Fitness PR-1000 / PR-1050 / PR-1100, Fringe Squat Cage, Legend Fitness Varsity Series, Get Rx’d Pro Power Cage, Vanswe Power Rack, TDS 1000lb Power Squat Rack, Fitness Reality 810XLT, Titan Fitness T-2*, Giant Lifting 2X Series, Amstaff DF1161A / TP006D (discontinued)